fontforge/fontforge.github.io/en-US/downloads/mac.md

 3. Unzip it, move the `FontForge.app` file to `/Applications` and open it in the normal way.
 (In 10.8+, you may need to go to System Preferences, Security, unlock, and allow Mac apps from `Everywhere.`) The first time FontForge runs it can take a while, depending on how many fonts you have installed, so please be patient.
 It loads quickly after the first time.
 4. When you see the 'Open Font' window click the `New` button.

-You can use FontForge directly and it will automatically start XQuartz for you.
+Next time you with to start FontForge, just open it in the normal way and it will automatically start XQuartz for you.

 ### Update Beta Package